 In his address Mr. Navracsics pointed out that Europe’s most powerful potential is culture, therefore it has to be looked at as the focal point of the EU foreign policy.
 To bring this approach to fruition it is deemed important to consider the creative approaches and opinion of the artistic directors of the leading festivals.
 Festivals bring stability, mutual understanding, economic growth, increase the quality of life and education in the host countries.
 Festivals’ diplomatic mission and contribution to the development of the tourism are of particular significance.

 Joanna Baker, the Managing Director of the 70-year-history Edinburgh International Festival, Darko Brlek, the Director of the 65th Ljubljana Festival and the European Festivals Association, Paul Dujardin, Chief Executive Officer and the Artistic Director of BOZAR Center for Fine Arts, Barbara Gessler, Executive Member of the “Creative Europe” and many more honorable guests were present at the round table with the EU Commissioner.

 Being a non-EU country, Armenia has received its podium in the EU Government house, thanks to “Yerevan Perspectives” International Music Festival, sitting equally at the same round table with the other EU member states.
 The Festival has turned Armenia into an absolute leader of music not only in the whole region, as well as amongst other CIS countries.

-Moreover, in Brussels arrangements were made with regard to the prospects of exhibiting Pablo Picasso’s work in Armenia.
+Moreover, some arrangements were made with regard to the prospects of exhibiting Pablo Picasso’s work in Armenia.